.

 Holding the CVAu credential demonstrates that a valuer meets defined professional requirements and maintains their professional standing over time.
 It provides assurance to clients, courts, government, and industry that valuation work is undertaken within the AVAA Professional Standards framework.

-For many valuers, the CVAu credential is a way to formally recognise their professional approach and align their work with a nationally recognised benchmark.
+For many valuers, the CVAu credential and the use of supporting post-nominals and the digital badge is a way to formally recognise their professional approach and align their work with a nationally recognised benchmark.
 Some professionals hold the credential along side the AVAA Certified Auctioneer (CAAu) credential.

 As valuation practice continues to evolve, the CVAu credential provides a clear expression of professionalism, credibility, and trust.